Learn How Much and When to Use Moisturizer for Maximum Benefits

 For optimal results, after your shower, simply pat your skin dry gently with a towel, dispense the moisturizer into your hands and rub them together to warm it up.

-For your legs: Dispense a quarter-sized amount of moisturizer and apply it to each leg and your torso.
+For your legs: Dispense a quarter-sized moisturizer and apply it to each leg and torso.

-For your arms: Use roughly about a nickel-sized amount on each arm.
+For your arms: Use roughly a nickel-sized amount on each.

-For your hands: Using a dime-sized amount can help keep your hands moisturized, especially during the cold winter months where handwashing is vitally important!
+For your hands: Using a dime-sized amount can help keep your hands moisturized, especially during cold winter when hand washing is vital!

-For your face: Facial moisturizers are generally a bit more concentrated so you really don’t need as much for great results.
+For your face: Facial moisturizers are generally more concentrated, so you don’t need as much for great results.
 Use roughly a pea-sized amount, applying in a circular motion to really help enhance absorption.

 https://www.hawaiianhealing.com/ for more all-natural and organic solutions for your skin.